anacmota/FRET-FISH/README.md

 cat *.txt > homologiesFiltAll.txt

-The second script will calculate the penalty total for each oligo.
+The second MATLAB script "identities_penalty_2.m" will calculate the penalty total for each oligo.
 User must change line 5 for the gene of interest.

-The third script will generate a good set of oligos for FRET-FISH but first the user should confirm the variables in lines 16-20 that the spacing and number of oligos in groups as explained in the article.
-A question will pop-up that is if the user is interested to include mouse barcodes in the flaps.
+The third script "select_best_window_print_3.m" will generate a good set of oligos for FRET-FISH but first the user should confirm the variables in lines 16-20 regarding the spacing and number of oligos in groups as explained in the article.
+A question will pop-up whether the user is interested to include mouse barcodes in the flaps.
 If answered 1, the barcode file will be read.
 If answered 0, the oligo list will be generated without the barcodes.
-The barcode file can be replaced with other barcodes if the user has another list.
+The barcode file "mouse barcodes.txt" can be replaced with other barcodes for instance when working with other organisms like human cells.
+The barcodes are intended to be used as primers for PCR amplification to selectively isolate a probe from an oligopool, therefore each gene/probe should have an unique combination of barcodes.
+The forward primer can be changed in line 162 from 3 to 25 since 1 and 2 are already used for reverse primer to distiguish the donor and acceptor oligos respectively.

 ## Optimization of design: Linker sequence